csperando/playground-zhal11ev/statement.md

 >>>>>> return 1

 At this point we have hit the maximum recursion depth of the algorithm. factorial(1) evaluates to 1 and factorial(2) returns 2 * 1.
 Then factorial(3) returns 3 * 2, factorial(4) returns 4 * 6, and on until our initial function call factorial(6) returns 720.
+The order of execution is extremely important when designing a recursion algorithm.
+Often times the value you are interested in finding is at the bottom depth of your function calls, with half of your calculations remaining.
+Just because something is returned from a function in a recursion algorithm does not mean you will see that result like you would in a more linear top-down program.

 # Infinite Loops